 Let’s discuss each question in more detail.

-Many people are stuck in the gym because they’re just not working hard enough.
-Plain and simple.
+Many people are stuck in the gym, because they’re just not working hard enough.
+End of story.

 No matter the reason, the fix is the same—more effort—but how you get there depends on what’s holding you back.